DanAG-Am/EquipoLink/GDD_Template.md

 3. [Mechanics](#mechanics)

-1. Rooms and Exploration

-Rooms and Dungeon Layout:
+1. Rooms and Dungeon Layout:

 The dungeon consists of 10 rooms that the player must progress through.
 Each room may have different layouts, obstacles, enemies, and interactions.
 Some rooms contain NPCs, item shops, warning/advice fairies, or hidden treasures.
 In the final room of the dungeon, players will face either a strong boss enemy or discover a hidden treasure that may provide valuable rewards.

 Room Progression:

 The player advances to the next room by pressing the Up Arrow when near the exit.
 Difficulty increases with each room.
 Enemies become stronger, and the environment presents more complex challenges.

 2. Combat and Enemy Mechanics

 Enemies:

 Each room contains at least one enemy, which the player must defeat before progressing.
 As the player advances, enemy difficulty increases—enemies get stronger, faster, and potentially gain new abilities.

 Combat Mechanics:

 Attack: Players can defeat enemies by using their weapon.
 The damage output depends on the weapon's stats.
 Health: The player has a health bar.
 If health reaches 0, the player dies and must restart from the beginning.
 Item Use in Combat: Items such as healing potions or stat-boosting potions are gained as the player progresses between levels and/or the character dies.